 If you plan to get your own Chromebook, you can find a list of Chromebook models here: https://www.google.com/chromebook/

-Q. Will students in the 1:1 program be allowed to take their assigned device home?
+Q. Are students in the 1:1 program allowed to take their assigned device home?

-A. Yes, students will be able to take their devices home.
-And they are expected to bring the device fully charged to school every day.
+A. Yes, students take their devices home.
+And they are expected to bring their devices fully charged to school every day.

 Q. If a student already has a Windows/Apple/Linux laptop for their own use at home, isn’t the Chromebook redundant?

 A. We understand several families in the community already have powerful technology tools at home.
 The device assigned is not meant to replace such personal tools.
 The assigned device acts as a second computer that complements your primary device at home.
 It will allow students to participate in the activities at the school that are designed specifically for the Chromebook.
-Because the Chromebook is cloud-based and has removable storage options, students will be able to continue the work they started at school on their own computers at home, or on the Chromebook.
-We believe, based on our initial pilot in 2012-2013 and the research we have conducted, that a single device (or type of device) in the classroom facilitates delivery of the curriculum and allows for better classroom management (e.g. during online testing); thus, ultimately benefiting the students in a 1:1 program.
-We hope that both the available technology at home and the device provided by the district will complement each other to the benefit of our student population.
+Also, because the Chromebook is cloud-based and has removable storage options, students will be able to continue the work they started at school on their own computers at home, or on the Chromebook.
+We believe, based on our initial pilot in 2012-2013 and the research we have conducted, that a single device (or type of device) in the classroom facilitates delivery of the curriculum and allows for better classroom management (e.g. during online testing).
+We hope that both, the available technology at home and the device provided by the district, will complement each other to the benefit of our student population.

-Q. When do you plan to give the devices to students and enroll the BYOD devices?
+Q. When do students get their devices or enroll their BYOD devices?

-Any student that is bringing their own Chromebook can bring it at any time to the Technology Resource Center for enrollment.
+Any incoming transger student that is bringing their own Chromebook can bring it at any time to the Technology Resource Center after enrollment.

 Note: The above information is subject to change.
 Please check with your teachers regarding Chromebook distribution.